Digital water metering joint program

 What work is being done as part of the Digital Metering Joint Program?

-The water utilities are working together to understand the views of our customers in relation to the future of water meters and the benefits they could receive.
+City West Water, Yarra Valley Water and South East Water are working together to understand the views of our customers in relation to the future of water meters and the benefits they could receive.
 Our research shows two-thirds of customers support upgrading our network to digital meters to help both the water utilities and customers manage our water more sustainably.
-We are committed to continuing to listen to our customers to guide our decisions.
+We are committed to listening to our customers to help guide our decisions.

-As part of the program we are trialling new technologies in metering and communications, and testing the market.
+As part of the program we are trialing new technologies in metering and communications, and testing the market.

 We’re working to understand the financial implications of digital meters.